kyma-project/api-gateway/hack/managed-kyma-migration/README.md

 #### Migration procedure

-1. Promote the module manifest prior commited to the `fast` channel in the `kyma/module-manifests` internal repository to the `regular` channel.
+1. Commit the module manifest to `regular` and `fast` channel in the `kyma/module-manifests` internal repository.
-2. Verify that the ModuleTemplate is present in `kyma/kyma-modules` internal repository.
+2. Verify that the ModuleTemplates are present in `kyma/kyma-modules` internal repository.
-3. Verify that the ModuleTemplate in `regular` channel is available on `Prod` environment SKRs.
+3. Verify that the ModuleTemplate in both channels are available on `Prod` environment SKRs.
 4. `kcp login` to Prod, select some SKRs on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
 5. Verify if the migration was successful on the SKRs by checking the status of APIGateway CR and the reconciler's components.
 6. Run `managed-kyma-migration.sh` for all SKRs in Trial global accounts.